bhashettypreethi/Author-Page/README.md

 - ### How to run queries:

   1. Install sqlite to run queries.
 Run `brew install sqlite` to install it.
-  2. Open SQLite Terminal: Run `sqlite3 <absolute_path>` with the absolute path of `mydatabase.db`.
+  2. To open SQLite terminal run `sqlite3 <absolute_path>` with the absolute path of `mydatabase.db`.
 Reference example below.

       `sqlite3 /Users/preethibhashetty/Krikey/my-react-app/mydatabase.db`